top of page

 "One of the functions of the immune system is to protect the body by responding to invading microorganisms, such as viruses or bacteria, by producing antibodies or sensitized lymphocytes (types of white blood cells).
 Under normal conditions, an immune response cannot be triggered against the cells of one's own body.
 In some cases, however, immune cells make a mistake and attack the very cells that they are meant to protect.
 This can lead to a variety of autoimmune diseases"(1).

-Hippocrates, is famed for the saying, “All disease begins in the gut.”
-But its taken close to 2000 years, for scientific research to catch up.
 Several thousand articles and studies now exist discussing our increasing understanding of immunity, gut function and how our modern way of eating and lifestyle negatively contribute to overall health by damaging our digestive system.
+This is referred to as Leaky gut syndrome or “Intestinal hyperpermeability.”
+(2)

 (I just want to note that this topic is huge and I am giving a very condensed version of a lot of information so am not going to go hugely into the scientific breakdown but rather focus on some basic points that should be understood and then a practical aspect of healing the gut).